awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 Follow the instructions in the browser to complete this authorization request.
 ```

 You can create multiple AWS SSO enabled named profiles that each point to a different AWS account or role\.
 You can also use the aws sso login command on more than one profile at a time\.
-If any of them share the same AWS SSO user account, you must login to that AWS SSO user account only once and then they all share a single set of AWS SSO cached credentials\.
+If any of them share the same AWS SSO user account, you must log in to that AWS SSO user account only once and then they all share a single set of AWS SSO cached credentials\.

 ```
 # The following command retrieves temporary credentials for the AWS account and role